Birth control - slow release methods

-It takes about a minute to insert the rod, which is done using a local numbing medicine in a doctor's office.
-It can stay in place for 3 years, but it can be removed at any time.
-Removal usually only takes a few minutes.
+It takes about a minute to insert the rod, which is done using a numbing medicine in a doctor's office.
+The rod can stay in place for 3 years, but it can be removed at any time.
+Removal usually takes only a few minutes.

 After the implant has been inserted:

 - You may have some bruising around the site for a week or more.

 - You should be protected from getting pregnant within 1 week.

 - You can use these implants while breastfeeding.